-For a pinball lover, the Pinball Hall of Fame in Las Vegas is paradise.
-Walk in the front door of the plain-looking building on Tropicana Avenue, and you’ll be greeted with the sight of hundreds of games spanning several decades, all neatly arranged into organized rows inside the 10,000 square foot warehouse.
+For a pinball lover, the Pinball Hall of Fame (sometimes referred to as the Pinball Museum) in Las Vegas is paradise.
+Walk in the front door of the building on the Las Vegas Boulevard, and you’ll be greeted with the sight of hundreds of games spanning several decades, all neatly arranged into organized rows inside the 20,000 square foot warehouse.

 For just a few bucks, you can spend a couple hours wandering around playing the pinball games from youth, from today, and from way before you were born.
 Drop a quarter in the Family Guy game, then move to the Lord of the Rings game, then try out the Metallica game.

 You’ll probably have way more fun here than you would gambling away hundreds of dollars in slot machines on the Vegas Strip!

 The Pinball Hall of Fame is not a traditional “Hall of Fame” in that they don’t hold induction ceremonies to honor the legends of pinball history.
 Instead, the games serve as the inductees.

 It’s similar to the way that the Seattle Pinball Museum is not really a museum.
 Both are just places with a lot of pinball machines.

 The Pinball Hall of Fame uses such a regal title because they believe they have one of the largest collections of pinball games in the world.
 And they do.

 You can’t miss this facility, because it features the word PINBALL spelled out in giant letters on the outside!
 This is the new location of the building.
 It was previously located on Tropicana Avenue, much further from the heart of the city.
 Now, it’s in the perfect spot.